UNamurCSFaculty/2324_INFOM126_GROUPE_03/README.md

 git push
 ```

+PS: if you want to see yours changes in the changelog you must create a feature or write someting in breaking change

 For more information, see the [next section](#usage).
 To deploy this application in a production environment, please first refer to [Django's documentation](https://docs.djangoproject.com/en/4.0/howto/deployment/checklist/).